vunderkind/good-faith/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Angels among us

+['Angels among us'](https://angelsamong.us) is a simple tool for people with relatively secure financial statuses to help people whose means of livelihood have been affected by the COVID-19 outbreak

+> Interested in contributing to the project?
+Please read through the [contributing guide](./contributing.md) to get started

+## Setting up your environment

+### `npm install`

+Install the necessary node modules

 ### `npm start`

-Runs the app in the development mode.<br />
+This runs the app in the development mode.<br />

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />